Agroforestry for Food project

 - A weed management program has been established and implemented to ensure success of the woody plants in the early years; and

-- Harvest of hay from the alleyway has continued throughout the growing season —and this past summer, Aronia berries (pictured, right) were harvested as the first fruit available.
+- Harvest of hay from the alleyway has continued throughout the growing season —and this past summer, Aronia berries (pictured, right) were the first fruit harvested.

 - MWP assessment of water quality and quantity continues: